resourced/resourced-master/README.md

 ## Querying

 You can query hosts data using SQL-like language.

-There are 3 fields to query from: name, tags, and data.
+There are 3 fields to query from: `name`, `tags`, and `data`.

 Currently, you can only use *AND* conjunctive operators.